SamiiShabuse/FrontierDispatchWebsite/DEMO.md

 - If an API key is missing, each page shows a clear fallback/not-configured state.
 - Snowflake fallback mode still allows demo continuity for local runs.
+- If production `Live Integration Health` shows all `Not configured`, verify DigitalOcean runtime environment variables and redeploy (see `docs/deploy.md`).